 Police were called to Forman's residence for a domestic disturbance call where a physical altercation and threats to commit harm were reported.
 Police state that no medical treatment was required, nor was application made for a restraining order against Forman.

 Also on Dec.
 29, Ayer police arrested a 29-year old Maynard woman who was charged with assault and battery, intimidation of a witness, and on an outstanding warrant.
-Police were called to a Willard Street residence
+Police were called to a Willard Street residence on Saturday night for a domestic disturbance call where a physical altercation was reported.
+Upon arrival, responding officers reported observing the suspect, Gina Tankersley, striking the victim.

 The victim alleged that Tankersley struck them as they were trying to call police and ripped the phone from the victim's grip.
 Tankerksley was wanted on a warrant out of Somerville District Court for two counts of assault and battery.